 Each of the Courts of Appeals has at least three judges--a chief justice and two other justices.
 However, the Legislature is empowered to increase this number whenever the workload of an individual court requires additional judges.
-The Dallas Court of Appeals has 13 justices, the two courts located in Houston (the First and the Fourteenth) each have nine justices, the courts located in Fort Worth and San Antonio each have seven, the courts located in Austin and Corpus Christi each have six, the courts located in El Paso and Amarillo each have four, and the remaining courts each retain the constitutional minimum number of three.
+The Dallas Court of Appeals has 13 justices, the two courts located in Houston (the First and the Fourteenth) each have nine justices, the courts located in Fort Worth and San Antonio each have seven, the courts located in El Paso and Amarillo each have four, and the remaining courts each retain the constitutional minimum number of three.
 There are now 80 judges serving on the 14 intermediate Courts of Appeals.

-Judges of these courts are elected in partisan elections for six-year terms of office by the voters in their own districts.
+Judges of these courts are elected in partisan elections for sixyear terms of office by the voters in their own districts.
 They must have the same qualifications for office as the justices of the Supreme Court of Texas.